micmejia/bible-dump/NKJV/Ezekiel/Ezek 13.md

 _that is,_ the prophets of Israel who prophesy concerning Jerusalem, and who see visions of peace for her when _there is_ no peace,' " says the Lord God.

 ###### 17
-"Likewise, son of man, set your face against the daughters of your people, who prophesy out of their own [^f]heart; prophesy against them,
+"Likewise, son of man, set your face against the daughters of your people, who prophesy out of their own heart; prophesy against them,

 ###### 18
-and say, 'Thus says the Lord God: "Woe to the _women_ who sew _magic_ charms [^g]on their sleeves and make veils for the heads of people of every height to hunt souls!
+and say, 'Thus says the Lord God: "Woe to the _women_ who sew _magic_ charms on their sleeves and make veils for the heads of people of every height to hunt souls!
 Will you hunt the souls of My people, and keep yourselves alive?

 ###### 19
 And will you profane Me among My people for handfuls of barley and for pieces of bread, killing people who should not die, and keeping people alive who should not live, by your lying to My people who listen to lies?"

 ###### 20
-'Therefore thus says the Lord God: "Behold, I _am_ against your _magic_ charms by which you hunt souls there like [^h]birds.
+'Therefore thus says the Lord God: "Behold, I _am_ against your _magic_ charms by which you hunt souls there like birds.
 I will tear them from your arms, and let the souls go, the souls you hunt like birds.

 ###### 21
 I will also tear off your veils and deliver My people out of your hand, and they shall no longer be as prey in your hand.
 Then you shall know that I _am_ the Lord.